Skogy/UCSFilesManager/README.md

 Installation :
 ==============

-Simply place the "UCSFilesManager" folder in the desired location (e.g., the Programs folder) and launch UCSFilesManager.exe.
+Simply place the "UCSFilesManager" folder in the desired location (e.g., the Programs folder), extract the UCS(folders).zip archive (it's UCS hierarchy empty folders, the destination path) and launch UCSFilesManager.exe.
 You can create a shortcut on your desktop.